-I have worked as a linguist for international organizations for more than twenty years, lately for International Correspondents in Education (ICE, Barcelona, Spain) and the Sorbonne (Ecole Pratique des Hautes Etudes, Paris, France), and in the past for the International Labour Organization (ILO, Geneva, Switzerland) and the Organisation for Economic Cooperation and Development (OECD, Paris, France).
+I have worked as a linguist and/or librarian for international organizations for more than twenty years, lately for International Correspondents in Education (ICE, Barcelona, Spain) and the Sorbonne (Ecole Pratique des Hautes Etudes, Paris, France), and in the past for the International Labour Organization (ILO, Geneva, Switzerland) and the Organisation for Economic Cooperation and Development (OECD, Paris, France).

-My first research project (2000-16) focused on the hard work of linguists and other professionals to make the web truly multilingual.
+My first research project (2000-16) focused on the hard work of linguists, librarians and other professionals to make the web truly multilingual.
 This research project was conducted with the help of 100 participants worldwide.
 The corresponding publications (interviews, articles, ebooks) were published online by NEF (Net of French Studies), University of Toronto, Canada, before being released by Project Gutenberg and the Internet Archive under an international Creative Commons license for a wide dissemination in three languages (English, French, Spanish).

 My research now focuses on the lives of professional translators — past and present –, including the sea change brought by digital technology in their working conditions.
 These working conditions have become a major issue in recent years.
 Translators are a key part of scholarship, alongside authors, scholars and researchers.
 While this was obvious for centuries, this is less obvious now.
 Translators have become “invisible”, with precarious employment and low wages on the rise.
 Like in former times, our society should acknowledge again the translators’ major impact on knowledge, science, literature and culture in the global world we live in.
 I do hope that my research will instigate a social change for the better — meaning a better perception and recognition of the translators’ hard work in past and present times.